Drete457/advanced_chess_sidebar_game/README.md

 - Undo with full state restoration

 ### 🤖 AI
-- Minimax with alpha-beta pruning and positional evaluation
+- Minimax with alpha-beta pruning, positional evaluation, move ordering, and quiescence
-- Depth per difficulty (2/3/4 plies)
+- Depth per difficulty (2/3/3 plies) with async yielding to keep the UI responsive
+- Explicit color handling so the bot only moves its own side

 ### 🎨 Interface and UX
 - **Responsive board** with `clamp()` sizing and optional flip